-It is a budget-friendly calculator with graphing features.
-Students are allowed to use the calculator for the PSAT and SAT exams as well.
+It is a budget-friendly calculator with graphing features, and students can also use the calculator for the PSAT and SAT exams.

 The calculator can be utilized to solve problems of Algebra I and II, Pre-algebra, trigonometry, geometry, AP calculus, calculus, AP statistics, etc.

-- The calculator has a USB connectivity option to easily share files.
+- The calculator has a USB connectivity option to share files easily.